Torque-Slip Characteristics In Three Phase Induction Motor

 2. Rectangular hyperbola called unstable region of operation.

+In low slip region, as load increases, slip increases and torque also increases linearly.
+Every motor has its own limit to produce a torque.
 The maximum torque, the motor can produces as load increases is Tm which occurs at s = sm.
 So linear behaviour continues till s = sm.

 At s = 1, N = 0 i.e. start, motor produces a torque called starting torque denoted as Tst.

 The entire torque – slip characteristics is shown in the Fig. 1.